hashicorp/vault-client-go/.github/CONTRIBUTING.md

 ## Issues

-This section will cover what we're looking for in terms of reporting issues.

-By addressing all the points we're looking for, it raises the chances we can quickly merge or address your contributions.

-### Reporting an issue

 - Make sure you test against the latest released version.
 It is possible we already fixed the bug you're experiencing.
 Even better is if you can test against the `main` branch, as the bugs are regularly fixed but new versions